Statements and transactions

 This message is to make sure you're fully informed about the potential implications of only making minimum payments, and what it means for your balance.

-Your minimum payment amount is 1% of your balance before any charges, or £25, whichever is greater.
+Your minimum payment amount is 1% or 2.25% (depending on the terms of your agreement) before any charges, or £25, whichever is greater.
 If you only make the minimum payment it may take you longer, and cost more, to clear your outstanding balance.
 Because of this, it's a good idea to pay more than the minimum payment each month if you can.

 Find out more on our making your minimum payment page.